William Haynes (comedian): Musical career

 On September 22, 2016, Haynes released his debut mixtape, Tunnel Vision, on SoundCloud, iTunes and Spotify.
 This was an unexpected project that Haynes had been working on over the summer of that year.
 On February 21, 2017, Haynes released his second mixtape, The Rise, on iTunes, SoundCloud and Spotify.
-He also spoken on his podcast and on Twitter about his next musical project being released under a new identity of Arsenio and being of a different style to his previous projects.
+He also spoke on his podcast and on Twitter about his next musical project being released under a new identity of Arsenio and being of a different style to his previous projects.

 Political career

 Haynes was one of 23 candidates running in the 2017 Los Angeles mayoral election against incumbent mayor Eric Garcetti.
 He decided to run as a reaction to President Donald Trump's win in the 2016 United States presidential election.
 His platform was based on improving Los Angeles' water supply.
 Haynes subsequently withdrew his bid on December 9, 2016.